Didas-git/typescript-reference/README.md

 #### Assertion

 Type assertion can be used to convert one type to another.
-In very unique cases you might need to cast to `unknown` first, however, it's not recommended..</br>
+In very unique cases you might need to cast to `unknown` first, however, it's not recommended.\
 Type assertion can be done in 2 ways:
 - Using `<>` (only works on non JSX/TSX files).
 - Using the `as` keyword.